GMAP/NPB-CPP/README.md

 # The NAS Parallel Benchmarks for evaluating C++ parallel programming frameworks on shared-memory architectures

-The NPB's Fortran codes were carefully ported to **C++** and are fully compliant to the **NPB3.4.1** version ([NPB official webpage](https://www.nas.nasa.gov/publications/npb.html)).
+The NPB's Fortran codes were carefully ported to **C++** and are fully compliant with the **NPB3.4.1** version ([NPB official webpage](https://www.nas.nasa.gov/publications/npb.html)).
 Our [paper](https://doi.org/10.1016/j.future.2021.07.021) contains abundant information on how the porting was conducted and discusses the outcome performance we obtained with **NPB-CPP** on different machines (Intel Xeon, AMD Epyc, and IBM Power8) and compilers (GCC, ICC, and Clang).
-Results showed that we achieved similar performance with **NPB-CPP** compared to the original **NPB**. **You can use our paper, along with the official reports, as a guide to assess performance using the NPB suite**.
+Results showed that we achieved similar performance with **NPB-CPP** compared to the original **NPB**. **You can use our papers, along with the official reports, as a guide to assess performance using the NPB suite**.

+:sound:*News:* A new parallel implementation is now available using the Parallel STL ([PSTL](https://github.com/GMAP/NPB-CPP/tree/master/NPB-PSTL)). :date:24/Jan/2025

-## How to cite this work
+## How to cite our works

 [[DOI]](https://doi.org/10.1016/j.future.2021.07.021) J. Löff, D. Griebler, G. Mencagli et al., **The NAS Parallel Benchmarks for evaluating C++ parallel programming frameworks on shared-memory architectures**, *Future Generation Computer Systems (FGCS)* (2021)

+[[DOI]](https://doi.org/10.1016/) J. Löff; R. B. Hoffmann; A. S. Bianchessi; L. Mallmann; D. Griebler; W. Binder. **NPB-PSTL: C++ STL Algorithms with Parallel Execution Policies in NAS Parallel Benchmarks**.
+In: 2025 33st Euromicro International Conference on Parallel, Distributed and NetworkBased Processing (PDP), 2025, Turim, Italy.

 *This is a repository aimed at providing parallel codes with different C++ parallel programming APIs for the NAS Parallel Benchmarks (NPB).
 You can also contribute with this project, writing issues and pull requests.*